Rules for Officers, Code of Conduct, Meetings, Decisions and Transmittal

 - The chair shall call meetings as needed upon reasonable notice.

-- A quorum for the council shall be five members.
-All actions of the council, in order to be valid, must have at least five votes.
+- A quorum for the council shall be four members.
+All actions of the council, in order to be valid, must have at least four votes.

 - For the purpose of minimizing travel and per diem expenses, the council may use more cost efficient means, such as teleconferencing, that permit participation from alternate sites.
 Any council members participating in a meeting by teleconferencing will be considered present at the meeting for the purpose of determining quorum and voting requirements of the council.